 To ensure that any requests from the Minister for additional data are dealt with appropriately, the school will identify the staff member responsible for coordinating the school's response.
-This person is responsible for the collection of the relevant data and for ensuring it is provided to the Board of Studies in an appropriate electronic form.
+This person is responsible for the collection of the relevant data and for ensuring it is provided to NESA in an appropriate electronic form.

-DEEWR Annual Financial Return
+DET Annual Financial Questionnaire

-The school will identify the staff member responsible for completing the questionnaire.
+The Business Manager is responsible for completing the annual financial questionnaire.

-This person is responsible for the collection of the relevant data and for ensuring this is provided to DEEEWR in an appropriate form.
+The Business Manager is responsible for the collection of the relevant data and for ensuring this is provided to DET in an appropriate form.